Backed by the Pentagon

 - The first filming of The Unknown Soldier was extensively backed by the Finnish Defense Forces, with authentic footage from battles in the Continuation War edited in to the film.
 The FDF also provided explosives experts and other advisors to make combat and artillery fire scenes look more authentic, as well as uniforms, weapons, tanks and other vehicles.
 The 1985 re-filming enjoyed most of the same privileges despite it being much darker and edgier - and, depending on whom you ask, more realistic than the 1955's heavily romanticized version.

-- Ah Boys to Men, a Singaporean-made comedy film was one of the few films to have ever been completely backed up by the Singapore Armed Forces and the Ministry of Defence (MINDEF).
+- Ah Boys to Men, a series of Singaporean-made comedy movies was one of the few films to have ever been completely backed up by the Singapore Armed Forces and the Ministry of Defence (MINDEF).
 The Action Prologue featured real soldiers, vehicles (with slightly-adequate CGI) and tactics used by the Army, Navy and Air Force.
 Also notable; it is the first feature length film to have ever been filmed on Pulau Tekong, an nearby island used exclusively by the military where most recruits begin training.

 Live Action TV